sigmedia/sigmedia.github.io/_members/team/george-sterpu.md

 George Sterpu received his Master's degree in Electronics, Automation and Signal Processing from University Grenoble Alpes in 2015 and his Bachelor's degree from University Politehnica of Bucharest in 2013.
-He is currently pursuing a PhD in Audio-Visual Speech Recognition under the supervision of Dr. Naomi Harte.
+He was pursuing a PhD in Audio-Visual Speech Recognition under the supervision of Dr. Naomi Harte.